 adb push

-Similarly, this command can be used to push a file from your computer to your device.
-Please note that you’ll have to transfer the file you want to push tp the ‘platform-tools’ directory first.
-To push a file to your Android device’s SD card, for example, use the following code.
+Push a file from your computer to your device.
+Please note that you’ll have to transfer the file you want to push to the ‘platform-tools’ directory.
+For instance, to push a file to your Android device’s SD card, use the following command.

 adb push com.whatsapp_2.19.368-453132.apk /sdcard